PHD in Pharmacology: Course Details, Colleges, Fees, Eligibility, and Career Scope in India - FindMyCollege

 University-Specific Entrance Exams University Level Master’s degree in relevant field; 55% marks Pharmacology and related subjects, as specified by the university

-JNU CEEB University Level M.Sc. or equivalent in relevant field; 55% marks Biotechnology, Life Sciences, and related subjects
+JNU CEEB University Level M.Sc.
+Or equivalent in relevant field; 55% marks Biotechnology, Life Sciences, and related subjects

 ACET National Level Graduation in any discipline; 50% marks Actuarial Science and related subjects

-AIIMS PhD Entrance Exam University Level M.Sc. or equivalent in relevant field; 60% marks Pharmacology, Biotechnology, and related subjects
+AIIMS PhD Entrance Exam University Level M.Sc.
+Or equivalent in relevant field; 60% marks Pharmacology, Biotechnology, and related subjects

-PGI Chandigarh Entrance Exam University Level M.Sc. or equivalent in relevant field; 55% marks Pharmacology, Life Sciences, and related subjects
+PGI Chandigarh Entrance Exam University Level M.Sc.
+Or equivalent in relevant field; 55% marks Pharmacology, Life Sciences, and related subjects

 Top Government Colleges for PhD in Pharmacology in India: Fees, Rankings, and Location